zhehui-wu/S2TDM/README.md

 # S2TDM: Spatial-Spectral Transformer-based Diffusion Model for Hyperspectral Image Denoising

-This repository contains the code for the paper
+This repository contains the code for the paper S2TDM: Spatial-Spectral Transformer-based Diffusion Model for Hyperspectral Image Denoising

 <!-- [Arxiv]()  -->